artemis-prime/chess-two-ways/docs/CORE_ARCH.md

   * A call to `resolveAction()` provides a resolution.
   * **This is cached** for the same `Move`, until:
   * either `takeResolvedAction()` or `abandonResolution()` are called
-  * Note that this is a form of debouncing that avoids running complex piece-specific logic on in response to say, mouse events
+  * Note that this is a form of debouncing that avoids running complex piece-specific logic in response to say, mouse events

 ```typescript